1970 NBA expansion draft

 The Buffalo Braves were formed and owned by local businessman Paul Snyder.
 He hired former Philadelphia 76ers head coach and Coach of the Year Dolph Schayes as the franchise's first head coach.
 The Braves' selections included six-time All-Star Bailey Howell.
 Howell was immediately traded to the 76ers, however, in exchange for Bob Kauffman and a future second-round pick.
 Nine players from the draft joined the Braves for their inaugural season, but only three played more than one season for the team.

 The Cleveland Cavaliers were formed and owned by businessman Nick Mileti.
 He hired former college basketball coach Bill Fitch as the franchise's first head coach.
 The Cavaliers' selections included five-time All-Star Don Ohl and one-time All-Star Len Chappell.
 Ohl retired from playing prior to the start of the season, however, and Chappell only played briefly before he was waived.
 Eight players from the draft joined the Cavaliers for their inaugural season, but only four played more than one season for the team.
 Butch Beard was the ninth player from the expansion draft to play for the Cavaliers.
 He joined the team for the 1971–72 season after serving for a year in the military.
 Bingo Smith played nine and a half seasons with the Cavaliers before he was traded to the San Diego Clippers in 1979.
 He was the franchise's leader in games played when he left, a record that stood until 2000 when Danny Ferry broke it.

 The Portland Trail Blazers were formed by Harry Glickman, who created the franchise through the financiers turned co-owners Larry Weinberg, Herman Sarkowsky and Robert Shmertz.
 They hired former college basketball coach Rolland Todd as the franchise's first head coach.
 The Blazers' selections included former first overall pick Fred Hetzel and former third pick Larry Siegfried.
 Hetzel was waived without playing a game for the Blazers, however, and Siegfried was immediately traded to the San Diego Rockets in exchange for Jim Barnett.
 Six players from the draft joined the Blazers for their inaugural season, but only three played more than one season for the team.
 The Blazers also selected Pat Riley, who never played for the team, but went on to have a Hall of Fame coaching career, enshrined in 2008.

 Selections

-Pat Riley (pictured in 2007) was selected by the Portland Trail Blazers from the San Diego Rockets.
+Pat Riley was selected by the Portland Trail Blazers from the San Diego Rockets.